CARLresearch/blog/_posts/2020-11-12-Add-cross-referencing-in-your-paper-pdfs-created-with-MS-Word.md

    ![Bookmark](/images/2020-11-12-Add-cross-referencing-in-your-paper-pdfs-created-with-MS-Word/Bookmark.png " Here's how we create a Bookmark.")

-8. Remove all the highlights and probably the blue link decorations with blue fonts and underlines as well.
+8. Remove all the highlights and probably the link decorations with blue fonts and underlines as well.
 Research papers have uniform font settings.
 So select `Ctrl+A`, remove the highlights, select the font color as Black and press `Ctrl+U` twice to remove underlines.

 Here we've primarily covered only cross-referencing citations with references, but this can be easily extended to sections, subsections, tables, figures or any other place in the document by bookmarking at that location with `Ctrl+Shift+F5` , naming it and pressing `Enter`.
 Then just go to the place where the link should originate and press `Ctrl+K` and add the destination as the correct bookmark.
 I usually use the naming convention of `r01...` for references, `f01...` for figures, `t01...` for tables, `s01...` for sections and `ss01...` for sub-sections, but feel free to use any convention you want.